kawa-analytics/kawa-documentation/README.md

 There are 7 data source types in KAWA:

-- USER FILES: To create data sources of that types, users can upload CSV files from the GUI.
+- __USER FILES__: To create data sources of that types, users can upload CSV files from the GUI.

-- EXTERNAL SYSTEMS: This type of data sources is created by connecting to an external system directely from the GUI: Database, API, etc...
+- __EXTERNAL SYSTEMS__: This type of data sources is created by connecting to an external system directely from the GUI: Database, API, etc...

-- KYWY (Python client): This corresponds to data sources created from the Python client using the data loader.
+- __KYWY__ (Python client): This corresponds to data sources created from the Python client using the data loader.

-- LIVE CONNECT: Live connections are created by querying tables or views that are stored in the main data warehouse, without ETL or synchronisation.
+- __LIVE CONNECT__: Live connections are created by querying tables or views that are stored in the main data warehouse, without ETL or synchronisation.

-- PYTHON ETL: This type of data sources is created by scheduling a Python script decorated by the `@kawa_tool` decorator.
+- __PYTHON ETL__: This type of data sources is created by scheduling a Python script decorated by the `@kawa_tool` decorator.

-- FROM SCRATCH: This allows users to create data sources directly in the GUI and edit the values manually, like Excel.
+- __FROM SCRATCH__: This allows users to create data sources directly in the GUI and edit the values manually, like Excel.

-- TRANSFORMATIONS: Those are created by materializing existing views into new warehouse tables.
+- __TRANSFORMATIONS__: Those are created by materializing existing views into new warehouse tables.

 Each user (_Regular users_) can only create data sources of a type that was not explicitely restricted by administrators.